-- 1. Park the car on level ground.
-Shut off the engine. - 2.
-Remove the dipstick (yellow loop) from the transmission and wipe it with a clean cloth.
+Park the car on level ground.
+Shut off the engine.
+Remove the dipstick (yellow loop) from the transmission, and wipe it with a clean cloth.

-- 3. Insert the dipstick into the transmission. - 4.
+Insert the dipstick into the transmission.

 Remove the dipstick and check the fluid level.
 It should be between the upper and lower marks.

-- If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.
-Use Honda Premium Formula Automatic Transmission Fluid or an equivalent DEXRON II Automatic Transmission Fluid (ATF) only. - Insert the dipstick all the way back in the transmission.
-Make sure that the notch fits in the dipstick guide and the dipstick is all the way down.
+5. If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.
+Use Honda Premium Formula Automatic Transmission Fluid or an equivalent DEXRON II Automatic Transmission Fluid (ATF) only.